-The Ashtanga Yoga system has four key "ingredients":
+The Ashtanga Yoga asana-practice-system has four key "ingredients":

 1. Ujjayi Pranayama, a breathing technique with which prana (life-energy) is accessed through deep, yet subtle and continuous breathing.
 Each breath feeds each practiced posture and with time asanas become strong and steady (sthiram sukham asanam).

-The Ashtanga Yoga Series
+The Ashtanga Vinyasa Yoga Series

-Nadi Shodana or Cleansing of the Nadis (Intermediate Series) mainly purifies the Nadis, small energy channels in and outside of our physical bodies.
+Ashtanga Vinyasa Yoga (asana practice) consists of 6 series - one for each day of the week.
+Yoga Chikitsa (Primary Series) translates into Yoga Therapy and is the gateway to the method.
+Its main focus lies in body and mind purification.
+Nadi Shodhana or Cleansing of Nadis (Intermediate Series) mainly purifies small energy channels (Nadis) in and outside of our physical bodies.
 The Advanced sequences or Sthira Bhaga A, B, C, D integrate and combine strength and grace of the practitioner and require a high level of strength, flexibility and humility.

 Mysore Style Practice

-The Ashtanga Yoga system is traditionally taught by an authorized or certified teacher.
-Each posture is taught individually to the student and only when it is mastered and the teacher sees the student fit to continue, he/she will be granted the next one.
-The prescribed practice is repeated six days per week.
+The Ashtanga Vinyasa Yoga system is traditionally taught by an authorized or certified teacher.
+Each posture is taught individually to the student and only when it is mastered and the teacher sees the student fit to continue, she will be granted the next one.
+The prescribed practice is repeated up to six days per week.
 Strength and stamina are built gradually and the body and mind become purified and clean.
 Both body and mind can slowly adjust to the rigorous and intense level of breathing and moving.